Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

     ```
 3. Write a function to create a person, a house, and a door object in local memory.
 Use the `KnowledgeObject` object.
     ```javascript
-    // Create objects in local memory
+    // Create objects in local memory.
     var person = new KnowledgeObject('Person',
       {
         'name': 'John',